dcunited001/dcunited001.github.io/_drafts/gravity.md

 assuming the path of a gamma ray burst was not altered by the gravity wave, which it almost certainly would, then both would not reach us with the same time interval they started with.

 - would high levels of gravity cause the path of gravitation itself to curve, similar to how the path of light curves?
-- if gravity travels at the speed of light and force is mass, and if all matter exhibits gravitational force on all other matter, then what happens to the gravitational energy between 2 massive objects moving away from each other, whose gravitational energy takes significant time to reach the other object?
-- would space curve for the objects in between, even though the source of gravitational energy may be unclear?

 - article on dark matter, gravity and relativity
   - specifically, is the speed of light truly constant for all conditions